 There’s no doubt about it: over the past few years we’re more ethically-conscious than ever before.
 We all strive to do the right thing; whether that’s eating less meat, recycling our waste, or using our cars less.

-If you’re about to buy some new jewelry, you may be wondering how to make sustainable and conflict-free choices when selecting a piece.
+If you’re about to buy new jewelry, you may be wondering how to make sustainable and conflict-free choices when selecting a piece.
 Like all manufacturers, jewelers are looking at new and innovative ways to move to ethical production.

 The mining of diamonds is understandably big business, and there are some things to watch out for when considering ethical versus unethical diamond jewelry.